akar247/cse15l-lab-reports/lab-report-1-week2.md

 ## Remotely Connecting
 2. Once VS Code has been installed, now the student can try connecting to the ieng6 servers.
 The command to run would be `ssh cs15lsp22**zz**@ieng6.ucsd.edu` where `zz` is the student's personal tag in their login.
+To find your account login, go to [AccountSearchTool](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 After typing in their password they should be connected to the server.

+If you have Windows, you will need to download [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)

 ![Image](ServerLogIn.png)